wildduck2/email-toolkit/.changeset/breezy-tools-wait.md

 "@ahmedayob/mime-builder": patch
 ---

-encoding and decodign for web and node
+encoding and decoding for both